 If your organisation adheres to specific guidelines or a house style, your documents can be read in conjunction with these.

 If a previously marked-up hard copy or file is supplied, I can check your new document against this to ensure amendments have been corrected (and indicate any remaining discrepancies, so you can decide if these changes are still valid).

-As is often required, documents of all kinds can simply be read on their own ('cold' or 'blind'), without reference to any other version, which I mark up in any of the ways described earlier.
+Documents can simply be read in isolation, without reference to other versions, which I mark up in any of the ways described earlier.

-As the subjects and the scale of projects which I work on are so diverse, it is beneficial – both for you and me – to calculate my quotation on the basis of our email and/or telephone conversations, so that I can gain clear insight into your requirements.
-My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity/simplicity or specific nature of your particular job.
+As the subjects and the scale of projects which I work on are so diverse, it is mutually beneficial to calculate my quotation on the basis of our email and/or telephone conversations, to gain clear insight into your requirements.
+My rates are competitive, but specifying an hourly rate alone can be meaningless without grasping the detail, complexity, simplicity or specific nature of your job.

-The accuracy of your content reflects its quality.
-So it makes absolute sense to have your hard work independently checked/enhanced, prior to publication, rather than leaving it to chance.
+The accuracy of your content reflects its quality – so it makes absolute sense to have your hard work independently checked and enhanced, prior to publication, rather than leaving it to chance.